free-audio/clap-juce-extensions/README.md

 requires a forked JUCE which places LV2 support fully inside the JUCE ecosystem at the cost of maintaining a fork (and not allowing folks with their own forks to easily use LV2).
 We instead chose an 'out-of-juce' approach which has the following pros and cons

+As of Jan 26, 2022, we modified the forkless approach to make the extensions a consistent self contained git repo with the rest of clap as a sub-module.
+If you built with these tools before, please read the changed instructions below.

 Pros: